 A portion of this exhibit can now be found in the Moore Gallery at the Austin Airport.

 Water creates the most magical parts of our world.
 This is especially true for the Hill Country.
 Art4Water seeks art that captures that magic and helps translate the needs of our environment in a felt way.

 Art4Water plans to offer nature-based artist residencies, youth programming, retreats, and unique exhibitions that turn to our community’s artists as important leaders in conservation.

-If you are an artist interested in participating in Art4Water, please reach out to email@example.com
+If you are interested in hosting this exhibit in your building or office space or if you are an artist interested in participating in Art4Water as an artist, please reach out to firstname.lastname@example.org